OzzyGoylusun/Python.-Exploration-of-All-Nobel-Prize-Winners-and-Intriguing-Hidden-Patterns/README.md

 1. What has been the most commonly awarded gender and birth country up to date?
 2. What has been the proportion of US-born winners per decade?
-3. What has been the proportion of female laureates
+3. What has been the proportion of female laureates per decade and category?
+4. Who was the first woman to receive a Nobel Prize, and in what category?
+5. Which individuals and organisations have won the Prize for more than once?

 ### Data Analysis